-The indicator lamps are in the center stack of the instrument panel.
+The indicator lamps are in the overhead console.

 The front passenger sensing system is designed to disable the front passenger frontal airbag under these conditions:

 - The front passenger seat is unoccupied. - The system determines an infant is present in a child restraint. - A passenger takes their weight off of the seat for a period of time. - If there is a problem with the airbag system or the passenger sensing system.